Skip to main content

 How to Obtain Seller Logs in Their Own Format

-Use the auditData parameter in the Hotel-X Pull Buyers API or registerTransactions in the Legacy Pull Buyers API.
-Detailed instructions can be found here.
+Use the auditData parameter in the HotelX Pull Buyers API or registerTransactions in the Legacy Pull Buyers API.
+Detailed instructions are available in Audit Supplier Transactions.

-Why Do I Receive No Availability Through Travelgate When the Supplier's Platform Returns Results?
+Why Do I Receive No Availability (No results found) Through Travelgate When the Seller's Website Returns Results?

 How to Handle 204 Errors in Quote Responses